Tom Phillips' rough night on the WWE Hall of Fame 2017 Red Carpet ends with an Awesome replacement in the form of The Miz's dad.03/31/2017 - 23:30

 In 1981, Sgt Slaughter took his penchant for punishment to the NWA where he defeated Ricky “The Dragon” Steamboat for the United States Championship.
 Sarge also proved he could still dominate tag team wrestling as well, teaming with Don Kernoodle to become NWA World Tag Team Champions.

-Slaughter returned to WWE in 1983 and, still reviled by its fans, instantly main-evented against WWE Champion Bob Backlund but was unable to take the title from the All-American standard bearer.
+Slaughter returned to WWE in 1983 and, still reviled by its fans, instantly main-evented against WWE Champion Bob Backlund, though he was unable to take the title from the All-American standard bearer.
 Almost a decade after his professional debut, Sgt.
 Slaughter had still not attained every competitor’s dream of being a World Champion.

 In order to continue his wildly successful wrestling career while being G.I.
-Joe’s best selling action figure, Slaughter returned to the promotion where he began his career, Verne Gagne’s AWA where he defended America ideals against the Soviet Union’s Boris Zhukov and South Africa’s Colonel DeBeers and even The Iron Sheik who followed Sarge to the AWA looking for vengeance.
+Joe’s best-selling action figure, Slaughter returned to the promotion where he began his career, Verne Gagne’s AWA.
+There, he defended America ideals against the Soviet Union’s Boris Zhukov, South Africa’s Colonel DeBeers and even The Iron Sheik, who followed Sarge to the AWA looking for vengeance.
 While all of his opponents had the advantage of having Sheik Adnan Al-Kaissey in their corner, Slaughter delighted wrestling fans by besting his opponents in bloody Boot Camp Matches.
 Sarge earned AWA World Title matches against Stan Hansen and then against Larry Zbyszko on ESPN but was still unable to win his first World Title.

-In 1997, Slaughter returned as WWE Commissioner and did his best to control the chaos created by newly formed D-Generation X, Triple H, Shawn Michaels and Chyna.
-After a stint as one of Mr. McMahon’s evil lackeys in his war against “Stone Cold” Steve Austin, Slaughter largely disappeared from television and assumed a behind the scenes role with World Wrestling Entertainment.
-The beloved Sarge is now an Ambassador for WWE and busy as ever appearing at charity events all over America and as the only legend who is part The National Guard’s WWE “Big Guns” Team alongside the likes of John Cena, Beth Phoenix and others .
+In 1997, Slaughter returned as WWE Commissioner and did his best to control the chaos created by newly formed D-Generation X: Triple H, Shawn Michaels and Chyna.
+After a stint as one of Mr. McMahon’s evil lackeys in his war against “Stone Cold” Steve Austin, Slaughter largely disappeared from television and assumed a behind-the-scenes role with World Wrestling Entertainment.
+The beloved Sarge is now an Ambassador for WWE and busy as ever appearing at charity events all over America.
+He as the only Legend who is part The National Guard’s WWE “Big Guns” Team alongside the likes of John Cena, Beth Phoenix and others.
 Sgt.
-Slaughter remains one of the most recognizable WWE personalities of all time and recently appeared on Comedy Central’s top rated program Tosh.0, NBC’s Late Night with Jimmy Fallon and most importantly, WWE’s annual Tribute to the Troops.
+Slaughter remains one of the most recognizable WWE personalities of all time and recently appeared on Comedy Central’s top rated program Tosh.0, NBC’s Late Night with Jimmy Fallon and, most importantly, WWE’s annual Tribute to the Troops.

 Looking as fit as he did when he first laced up his boots in 1974, Sgt.
-Slaughter always travels with his tights and boots and at a moment’s notice, will fight for truth, justice and the American way.
+Slaughter always travels with his tights and boots and will fight for truth, justice and the American way at a moment's notice.